JT-Potato/Repository-of-Very-Cool-Ubuntu-Fixes/README.md

 I have,
 - A Mac FacetimeHD webcam fix
 - A Mac Broadcom Wifi fix (needs to be run after every kernel update)
+- A GLFW fix for Minecraft (2 or more keys at the same time have 500ms added input delay)